 What can you expect?

-In the last twelve months the All Girlz Zone crew have organised soccer skills training events, soccer games and referee training, bike riding, movie nights, run dj workshops, combined fun and learning adventures including exploring the City of Melbourne and beyond and what is has to offer; Melbourne Theatre, National Gallery of Victoria) and visit and connect with other inner city young folk such as the Block Party in Fitzroy.
+In the last twelve months the Underground Women crew have organised sewing workshops, soccer games, movie nights, dj’ing workshops, combined fun and learning adventures including exploring the City of Melbourne and beyond and what is has to offer; Melbourne Theatre, National Gallery of Victoria) and visit and connect with other inner city young folk such as the Block Party in Fitzroy.

 Is permission required?

 Short answer – yes.
 Click on this link to complete simple registration form.

 ALSO – You can just turn up and meet other young women with a connection to Carlton and Parkville.
 If you start attending regularly we will ask you to complete a registration form.

 Why do you need to complete a registration form?

 the drum registration form should have all the dets you need, and also for your parent, guardian or carer.
 The form outlines what the All Girlz Zone’s activities are, including ours and yours responsibilities.
 We also need emergency contact details, we usually don’t need them, but just in case we need to contact your parent, guardian or carer in case of an emergency.
 It is also useful to know – and if we don’t ask – we don’t know about any spiritual, health and wellbeing needs you may have.